0

 Multi-Historian System

-If a system contains multiple Historians within the same network, still only one Identity service is needed.
+If a system contains multiple Historians within the same network, still only one Identity service is needed; however, this does create a single point of failure.
+The benefit is that there is only one location to configure users/groups/API tokens for the entire system.
 The remote Historian servers will be pointed to the remote Identity service during the installation process along with any Canary Collector servers.

 Multi-Tiered Network